ichsanmln99/personal-web/content/index/projects.md

 ::

 ::post-card{date="09/24/2023" media="/boostr.id-1.jpg" isChaining=true}
-🚀 Boostr.id (now known as Komship)
+🚀 Boostr.id (now known as Komplace.id)

 Boostr.id is an app that simplifies the task of managing various marketplace accounts like Shopee, Tokopedia, TikTokShop, and Lazada, offering a one-stop solution for seller convenience.
 Based in Indonesia 🇮🇩
 ::